The robots meta tag and X-Robots-Tag made clear

 It takes time for search engines to index or deindex a page.
 To make sure your page isn’t indexed, use webmaster services or browser plugins that check meta tags (for example, SEO META in 1 CLICK for Chrome).

-Common mistakes with robots and X-Robots-Tag usage
+Common mistakes when using robots and X-Robots-Tags

 Using the robots and X-Robots-Tag can be tricky, which is why it’s common for websites to suffer from related errors.
 Conducting a technical SEO audit can help in identifying and addressing these issues.
-To give you a better idea of what to expect when analyzing your website, we’ve put together a list of the most common problems.
+To give you a better idea of what to expect when analyzing your website, we put together a list of the most common problems.

 Conflict with robots.txt